 - Ask students to write a persuasive response to the following question: Is access to books and information a right or a privilege?
 Use details from the life of Richard Wright to support your answer.
 (Grades 3 & 4, Writing Standards, Text Types and Purposes, 1 a-d)

 Read Aloud: Babu’s Song by Stephanie Stuve-Bodeen and illustrated by Aaron Boyd

 Major topics & themes: educational opportunity, integrity, sacrifice

 - Where does the story take place?
 How would you describe the setting?
 How is Bernardi’s neighborhood like your neighborhood?
 How is it different?
 How do the illustrations in the story help you picture the setting?
 (Grades 1 & 2, Literature, Integration of Knowledge and Ideas, 7)

 What are your favorite books to read to your students during the first weeks of school?
-Drop me an email at email@example.com or share yours in the comments!
+Share yours in the comments!